Grauenwolf/BrimstoneMissions/DocumentationDocNet/Maps.md

 ## KO'd

 A hero may drag a KO'd hero at the cost of 2 MP per square (instead of the usual 1/square).
-Must in the same or adjecent square.
+Must in the same or adjacent square.

 ## Large (L) Models